 National, cultural and faith-based societies

 Oxford also has a large number of national, regional and religious societies set up and run by students to help you meet others who share your interests, background, views or beliefs.

 Students interested in journalism and broadcasting have a wealth of opportunities at Oxford, including student-run newspapers, such as The Cherwell, The Oxford Student and the Isis Magazine, and a student-run radio station called Oxide.

-The Oxford Union is the world’s most famous debating society and has an outstanding reputation for bringing to Oxford internationally known guests and speakers, including Malcolm X, Stephen Hawking and Benazir Bhutto.
+The Oxford Union is the world’s most famous debating society and has an outstanding reputation for bringing internationally known guests and speakers to Oxford, including Malcolm X, Stephen Hawking and Benazir Bhutto.